A Royal Wedding With Global Allure: Our Photo Album

 toggle caption

-The Dean of Windsor, the Right Rev. David Conner, conducts the service, which followed Common Worship, the official series of services associated with the Church of England.
+Archbishop of Canterbury Justin Welby officiates at Harry and Meghan's wedding.
+The service followed Common Worship, the official series of services associated with the Church of England.

 WPA Pool/Getty Images